MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 MedImageInsight model can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.

+The model can be deployed through the Model Catalog UI or programmatically.
+In order to deploy through the UI navigate to the [model card in the catalog](https://aka.ms/mi2modelcard).
+Programmatic deployment is covered in the sample Jupyter Notebook linked at the end of this page.

 For deployment to a self-hosted managed compute, you must have enough quota in your subscription.
 If you don't have enough quota available, you can use our temporary quota access by selecting the option **I want to use shared quota and I acknowledge that this endpoint will be deleted in 168 hours.**

 > [!div class="nextstepaction"]